temporalio/proposals/all-sdk/autotuning.md

 There are some invariants that must be maintained:

-* The current number of active polls for a task type must be <= the number of free slots for that task type at all times.
+* The current number of active polls for a task type must be <= the number of free slots (in use or not) for that task type at all times.
 Otherwise, we can end up receiving a task that won't have anywhere to go until a slot frees.
 For example, in Core this is expressed by using a permit reservation system.
 * Max outstanding workflow tasks must be <= max cached workflows.

 ## Proposed interface for slot management